-In this example we simulate a simple "three strikes and you are out" login process, taking a user name and password.
-The success path is waiting for the name "Joe" and the password "secret" (note - it is very important that parameters referencing strings are enclosed in quotes, otherwise the interpreter thinks the name refers to another variable within the simulation).
+In this example, using a user name and password, we simulate a simple 'three strikes and you are out' login process.
+The success path is waiting for the name "Joe" and the password "secret".
+(Note - it is very important that parameters referencing strings are enclosed in quotes, otherwise the interpreter thinks the name refers to another variable within the simulation.)

-- Pass 1 tries Joe and guess1 which fails - Pass 2 tries Joe and secret, but as they are referring to variables, not strings this fails as well - Pass 3 shows the correct way of referencing trigger parameters and the simulation will succeed
+- Pass 1 tries Joe and guess1 which fails - Pass 2 tries Joe and secret, but as they are referring to variables, not strings this fails as well - Pass 3 shows the correct way of referencing trigger parameters, and the simulation will succeed